 A credit card is an unsecured loan that allows the cardholder to make purchases based on an agreement to pay the issuer back.
 This is basically a card giving the account holder an option to borrow funds.
 Credit cards charge interest and are usually used for short-term financing.
 These cards can be lifesavers or in some cases the very thing that brings you into debt.
 Credit cards can either allow the cardholder to make purchases and payments on a line of credit or the option to make cash withdrawals at ATMs or banks.

 Business credit cards are designed with unique benefits for business users.
-These cards are intended for business use and makes business expenses easier to track and keep record of.
+These cards are intended for business use and make business expenses easier to track and keep a record of.

 If you have little or no credit history, this is the option to consider.
 A secured credit card is backed on a savings account used as protection/collateral for the funds used on credit.
 Just like any other credit card, there is a limit.
 However, a secured credit card's limit is based on the amount deposited into the backing savings account and/or the account holder's credit history.

-Let us not hide away from the fact that credit cards are not cheap and are high risk for creating debt.
+Let us not hide away from the fact that credit cards are not cheap and are at high risk for creatingdebt.
 Bank charges and interest on the credit is a big disadvantage.
-Yet, so many people have and use credit cards on a daily basis.
+Yet, so many people have anduse credit cards daily.
 Why is that?

 Avoid paying interest on your purchases by paying the agreed amount each month in full.
 Missing a payment is not an option.
 If you are afraid you might forget, set a reminder on your phone.
 Skipping payments can result in late payment fees and an increase in interest.